Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 There’s even a nice park for kids to play in that’s divided into two groups – one for the little ones, and another for the older ones.
 This peaceful beach is family-friendly with clean bathrooms, showers, and great food on the boardwalk.

-As with many beaches on the shore, beach badges are required at about $8 each.
+As with many beaches on the shore, beach badges are required, costing somewhere around $10 each.

 Point Pleasant Beach – Jenkinson’s Boardwalk